Dordrecht: Events and festivals

 Dordrecht hosts around 20 cultural and historical events and festivals each year.
 The city won the title of "Best events city of the year" in 2003 and was nominated for the same title in 2004 and 2005.

 Dordt in Stoom (literally: Dordt in steam) is the biggest steam event in Europe during which historical steam trains, steam boats etc. can be seen in action.
 It is organized every other year and attracts a quarter of a million visitors.
-Attention is also paid to Dordrecht's art and architecture during Kunstrondje Dordt (literally: Little art circle Dordt) and Dordt Monumenteel (Dordt Monumental), which attracts around 100.000 visitors every year.
+Attention is also paid to Dordrecht's art and architecture during Kunstrondje Dordt (literally: Little art circle Dordt) and Dordt Monumenteel (Dordt Monumental), which attracts around 100,000 visitors every year.

 Dordrecht hosts the second largest book market and the largest Christmas market in the Netherlands.

 Wantijfestival is an out-doors music festival that has been held annually in the second week of June since 1995.
-It takes place in the Wantij park and attracts around 35.000 people each year.
+It takes place in the Wantij park and attracts around 35,000 people each year.
 Wantij park also hosts the Wantijconcerten (Wantij concerts) that are held every Monday night in July and August.
 Other popular music festivals held in Dordrecht are the World Jazz dagen (World Jazz days) held annually in August or September, the Dancetour or Boulevard of Dance, which takes place on Kingsday, Big Rivers Festival, a film, music, poetry and theatre festival held in June, and the Cello festival, held every four years in the weekend of the Ascension.

-Rond Uit Dordrecht, Since 2013 they do organise a four-day bicycle festival early June.
+Rond Uit Dordrecht organises a four-day bicycle festival in early June since 2013.